A-Programmer/CSharp_Full_Course/04. Object-Oriented-Programming/README.md

 | Only use in abstract classes                                                                                                                                 | Use in abstract or concrete classes   |
 | Must be overriden by derived class                                                                                                                           | Optionally overriden by derived class |
 | public abstract bool Validate();                                                                                                                             | public virtual bool Validate()        |

+# Building Reusable Components

+A static class is a class that can not be instantiated.
+That means there is no new keyword, because there is no instance we access the members of static classes using the class name.

+**Extension Method:**

+An extension method allows us to add methods to any existing type without the source code of the type, without inheritance, without recompiling, without any changes at all to the original type.